Alexander Abban

-Alexander Kodwo Kom Abban is a Ghanaian politician and a member of the Seventh Parliament of the Fourth Republic of Ghana representing the Gomoa West Constituency in the Central Region on the ticket of the New Patriotic Party.
+Alexander Kodwo Kom Abban (born 6 December 1973) is a Ghanaian politician and a member of the Seventh Parliament of the Fourth Republic of Ghana representing the Gomoa West Constituency in the Central Region on the ticket of the New Patriotic Party.

 Early life and education

 Abban was born on 6 December 1973 and hails from Gomoa Dawurampong in the Central Region of Ghana.
 He had his Master of Law degree in Banking and Financial law from the Boston University School of Law in 2008.
 He had his Medical License from the Medical and Dental Council.
 He also had his Bachelor of Science degree in Human Biology from the Kwame Nkrumah University of Science and Technology, Bachelor of Science degree in Medicine and Surgery from the same institution.
-He further had his Masters degree in Public Health from the Hamburg School of Applied Science.
+He further had his master's degree in Public Health from the Hamburg School of Applied Science.
 He also had a certificate in German from the Goethe Institut in Accra.

 Career

 Abban was a Legal Advisor from 2013 to 2014 at Ghana Stock Exchange.
-He was also a Lecturer at the Ghana Institute of Management and Public Administration from 2009 to 2010.
+He was also a lecturer at the Ghana Institute of Management and Public Administration from 2009 to 2010.
 He was also a Part-time lecturer at the Ghana School of Law from 2010 to 2015.
 He was a House Officer from 2009 to 2012 at Ghana Health Service and a Medical Officer at the same institution from 2012 to 2016.